The U.S. military wants your opinion on AI ethics

 “If we have an ethical military, which we do, are there more civilian casualties that are going to result from a lack of information or from information?” he asked.

-After public comments, Dixon told VentureBeat that he understands AI researchers who view AI as an existential threat, but he reiterated that such technology can be used to save lives.
+After public comments, Dixon told VentureBeat that he understands AI researchers who view AI as an existential threat, but reiterated that such technology can be used to save lives and shouldn’t discount this modern reality because of some “Skynet boogeyman.”

 Before the start of public comments, DoD deputy general counsel Charles Allen said the military will create AI policy in adherence to international humanitarian law, a 2012 DoD directive that limits use of AI in weaponry, and the military’s 1,200-page law of war manual.